SNS2026/SNS2026.github.io/docs/abstracts.md

 ## :fontawesome-solid-file-lines: Abstract Submission
 All abstract registrations (including invited speakers) must be submitted through the online submission system.
 Registrations sent via e-mail, fax, or post will not be accepted.
 Please read the following instructions carefully before starting your abstract submission.

-<u>Information you will need to complete the submission process:</u>
+=== "Information you will need to complete the submission process"
  - Title of the presentation in English (max.
 100 characters, including spaces)
  - Name and affilation of the presenter and all co-authors.
  - Full Abstract (abstract, max.
 300 words)